A Quick Guide to a Faster Financial Consolidation Process

 Spreadsheets come with a certain level of comfort for finance and accounting teams.
 But the benefits of cheap, familiar tools like Excel and Sheets can only take you so far.
 The challenges of a monthly cycle of manual financial consolidations in spreadsheets include:

-- Error-Prone Reporting: The more copying and pasting and data manipulation you have to do in spreadsheets, the more likely you are to have errors in your consolidation process.
+The more copying and pasting and data manipulation you have to do in spreadsheets, the more likely you are to have errors in your consolidation process.
 And because consolidation requires you to pull financial data from multiple ERP instances (and potentially a host of other SaaS tools), the monthly process is highly prone to mistakes.

-- Complex Version Control: Version control is always a problem with spreadsheet-based finance workflows—and the consolidation process is no exception.
+Version control is always a problem with spreadsheet-based finance workflows—and the consolidation process is no exception.
 Spreadsheets make it difficult to collaborate with others and keep track of a single source of truth for financial data, which is especially problematic as you pull together multiple data sources for consolidated reporting.

-- A Limit on Efficiency: No matter how good you are at working in spreadsheets, there’s a limit on how efficient you can be with the consolidation process.
+No matter how good you are at working in spreadsheets, there’s a limit on how efficient you can be with the consolidation process.
 Because you have to manually check so many transaction items and cleanse data from different ERP instances, spreadsheet-based consolidation remains a large delay in the overall time it takes to close the books.
 Excel and Sheets may be cheap, but you’re missing out on cost-savings in the long-run by relying on them for consolidations.

 All of these challenges make the consolidation process ripe for finance automation.
 There are dedicated financial close and consolidation solutions that can alleviate some of the pain.
 But embracing a broader solution like a Strategic Finance Platform provides additional benefits in terms of financial planning and analysis.

-3 Areas for Financial Consolidation Automation
+3 Ways to Automate Financial Consolidation

 Automating the consolidation process starts, first and foremost, with seamless integration of all financial data from across your business.